-2.4.2 Excluded Payments
+2.4.3 Excluded payments

-Certain payments may qualify as excluded payments, ie Div 7A does not apply to the payment by the company.
+Certain payments may qualify as excluded payments, i.e. Division 7A does not apply to the payment by the company.
 Some of the exclusions are:

 - Loans made from one private company to another private company (s109K);

 - Payment of a genuine debt (s109J); and

 - Loans made on commercial terms (s109N).